Table of Contents

 Forward-thinking companies are implementing new processes proving to be successful.
 For example:

 - Real-time engagement

-- Manager training (but not as you imagine) – gone are days of two-day workshops.
+- Manager training (but not as you imagine) – gone are the days of two-day workshops.
 It’s about putting it into practice daily, such as assigning a manager-coach to support managers and be a sounding board for feedback.

-Technology has made it easier to do all these things, but the reality is that the power lies in the hands (or handheld devices) of your managers.
+Technology has made it easier to do all these things, but the reality is the power lies in the hands (or handheld devices) of your managers.
 They have to be accountable for the feedback they receive.

 Managers Need Constructive Feedback

 Feedback can be both positive or negative.
 The more important question is, is it constructive?

 - A clear understanding of priorities (so it’s known why something is being said)

 - Being honest when something has already been decided (so there are no false expectations)

 - Clarity on the work process (so things other than actual deliverables are also talked about)